Logo

 Do kids with SLDs need special schools?

-Not necessarily.
-Many children flourish in public or private schools when given the right accommodations, structured support, and understanding from educators and caregivers.
+No, kids with SLDs do not always need special schools.
+Many children with specific learning disabilities thrive in public or private schools when they receive appropriate accommodations, structured support, and understanding from teachers and caregivers.

 Are SLDs linked to ADHD or anxiety?